A top agro-industrial operator: a unique fully-integrated operator

 At the beginning of the 80’s, after my studies in economic sciences at the University of Dakar, I left Senegal and settled in France.

 I got initiated in the field to international trading and worked closely with high-ranking mentors until I laid the foundations of the present-day ADVENS Group in 1988.

 I always knew that agriculture will regain its key role in Africa’s development.
 To this end, the ADVENS Group has introduced a new fully-integrated operation, covering all production phases: permanent contacts with growers, implementation of agricultural inputs, processing and commercialization”.

-“Rigor, equity and know-how, these are the three pillars on which the ADVENS Group bases its sustainable development and its partnerships.“
+“Rigor, equity and know-how, these are the three pillars on which the ADVENS Group bases its own and its partners' sustainable development.“

 Karim AIT TALB